Boston became the birthplace of the American Christmas card when Louis Prang, a failed German revolutionary arrived on its shores.

 Ten years after Louis Prang’s first art contest for women, he held another for Christmas card designs.
 The winners would have their designs published and share $3,000.
 Nearly 800 people entered the first contest in 1880, mostly women.

 This was no ordinary contest.
 Prang exhibited the entries in the prestigious Doll & Richards art gallery in Boston and the American Art Gallery in New York.
-He selected as judges architect Richard Morris Hunt, artist Samuel Colman and Edward C. Moore, Tiffany’s head silver designer.
+He then selected as judges architect Richard Morris Hunt, artist Samuel Colman and Edward C. Moore, Tiffany’s head silver designer.

 Prang would hold three more contests for Christmas card designs, each one more elaborate than the next.
 The final exhibit traveled to the Museum of Fine Arts in Boston and the Institute of Art in Chicago.